cba023/alaya-devdocs/docs/WASM智能合约开发.md

 ```cpp
 template <size_t M> std::pair<Address, bool> make_address(const char (&str)[M])
 ```
-The default address recognized by CDT is the main network address, that is, the address prefix is lat.
-If you want to recognize the test network address prefix is lax, you need to define the macro TESTNET, and you can put #define TESTNET on the first line of the contract.
+The default address recognized by CDT is the main network address, that is, the address prefix is atp.
+If you want to recognize the test network address prefix is atx, you need to define the macro TESTNET, and you can put #define TESTNET on the first line of the contract.

 Converts a c-style string to an address object.